oidz1234/Useful-Commands/README.md

 	lsof -i:"portnum" (list services running on port)

-	ps aux (current processes, aux flags = a - processs for all users, u - display process owner, x - 	show processes not attached to terminal)
+	ps aux (current processes, aux flags = a - processs for all users, u - display process owner, x - 	show processes not attached to terminal) smartctl -a /dev/sda (lists abundence of information relating to hardrive health